jaegertracing/documentation/content/docs/next-release/troubleshooting.md

 ## Check the /metrics endpoint

-For the cases where it's not possible or desirable to increase the logging on the **jaeger-collector** side, the `/metrics` endpoint can be used to check if spans for specific services are being received.
+For the cases where it's not possible or desirable to increase the logging in the Jaeger backend, the `/metrics` endpoint can be used to check if spans for specific services are being received.
 The `/metrics` endpoint is served from the admin port, which is different for each binary (see [Deployment](../deployment/)).
 Assuming that **jaeger-collector** is available under a host named `jaeger-collector`, here's a sample `curl` call to obtain the metrics:

     curl http://jaeger-collector:14269/metrics